sarvex/magisk-files/note.md

 - [MagiskHide] No longer reset sensitive properties after boot completed
 - [SuList] No longer automatically grant root access for SuList apps
 - [SuList] Only unmounts after system server start, so module like systemize apps and debloat should work (you also need to add apps that are systemized by Magisk module to SuList)
+- [SuList] Fix Magisk app cannot get root access after Hide Magisk app

 ### Diffs to official Magisk

-- [General] MagiskHide is rewritten, rely on system logcat
+- [General] Introduce MagiskHide based-logcat
 - [App] Support installing into system partition
 - [General] Copy required files to `/system` for `addon.d`
 - [Manager] Show all supported languages in Language settings for Chinese ROM